Kankoda/website/pages/products.md

 ## Contact

-Don't hesitate to [reach out](mailto:{{site.email}}) if you need help with apps in particular or software in general, or if you want to build something great from scratch.
+Whether you build apps or complex, distributed software, Kankoda can help.
+Don't hesitate to [reach out](mailto:{{site.email}}) if you want to build something great from scratch, or need help with your apps and products.